borgbackup/borgstore/README.rst

   sizes (like: more than free memory, more than backend storage limitations, etc.).
 If one deals with very large values, one usually cuts them into chunks before storing them into the store.
+- Partial loads improve performance by avoiding a full load if only a part of the value is needed (e.g. a header with metadata).

 Want a demo?
 ------------